Image of Tatiana Khalaf

 A silhouette contains a compass surrounded by the terms Integrity, Respect, Ethics, Values.
 Antique-looking background (similar to a world map), brown color.

-Head of project: Isabel Thielmann (PI); contributors/researchers: Matthias Burghart, Nicole Casali, Tatiana Khalaf, Alicia Seidl
+Head of project: Isabel Thielmann (PI); contributors/researchers: M. Burghart, N. Casali, T. Khalaf, A. Seidl

-The functioning of societies and the quality of social relationships heavily depend on moral behaviors such as fairness, cooperation, and honesty, whereas immoral behaviors such as exploitation, dishonesty, and fraud come at tremendous societal cost.
-A long-standing… more
+The functioning of societies and the quality of social relationships depend on moral behaviors such as fairness, cooperation, and honesty.
+Conversely, immoral behaviors – including exploitation, dishonesty, and fraud – carry significant societal costs.
+Understanding how to promote moral… more

 Go to Editor View